101 – King’s University College at Western University

 Important Deadlines for Full-Time Fall/Winter (101)

-If you feel that your average will fall marginally below the minimum admission requirements for King’s, let us know why, and the Admissions Committee will take your situation into account in the admissions process.
-Download the King’s University College Applicant Profile [PDF] which takes into account extenuating circumstances or extracurricular activities that support your application.
-The deadline to submit the profile is May 1, 2018.
+If you feel that your average will fall marginally below the minimum admission requirements for King’s, let us know why, and the Admissions Committee will take your situation into account in the admission process.

 Submission of Documents

-An acknowledgement will be sent to you detailing the documents required to complete your application for admission to King’s.
-All requested supporting documents must be received before an admissions decision can be made.
+After Western receives your application, an acknowledgement will be sent to you detailing the documents required to complete your application for admission to King’s.
+All requested supporting documents must be received before an admission decision can be made.
 It is your responsibility to ensure that all required documentation has been submitted to the Office of Enrolment Services.
-Please submit all documents as soon as they are available and prior to the document deadline.
+Submit all documents as soon as they are available and prior to the document deadline.

-King’s is an English‑speaking university.
-If English is not your first language, you must provide the results of 1 of the following tests of English proficiency:
+King’s is an English-speaking university.
+If English is not your first language, you must provide the results of one of the following tests of English proficiency: